 Xeljanz Lawsuit Claims

-People who took Xeljanz for RA, PsA or UC and suffered injury may be eligible for compensation through a Xeljanz lawsuit.
-Injuries which may have been caused by Xeljanz include:
+Pfizer is facing numerous lawsuits filed by people who took Xeljanz for RA, PsA or UC and suffered injury.
+Injuries which may have been caused by Xeljanz and cited in lawsuits include:

 - Heart attack